nathanlane/nathanlane.github.io/src/content/post/deepseek.md

 ### Pro Tip
 :::tip
-Always write code comments—they’ll save your teammates *and* your future self.
+Always write code comments—they'll save your teammates *and* your future self.
 And yes, `console.log` is a temporary fix; tests are better!
 :::

 **Ready to tackle your code!
 Just ask. 😊**